lucaspk512/vrdone/README.md

 ### VidOR

-1. Download the [VidOR](https://xdshang.github.io/docs/vidor.html) dataset, unzip all videos (training and validation) into `datasets/vidor/videos`.
+1. Download the [VidOR](https://xdshang.github.io/docs/vidor.html) dataset.
+Unzip all videos (training and validation) into `datasets/vidor/videos`.
 Unzip the training and validation annotations into `datasets/vidor/annotations`.
 2. Go to the `datasets` directory and run the following command to decode the videos into frames.
    ```
    python vidor_video_to_frames.py
    ```
 3. Extract visual features from gt bounding boxes.
-We follow the Gao's method from https://github.com/Dawn-LX/VidVRD-tracklets.
+We follow Gao's method from https://github.com/Dawn-LX/VidVRD-tracklets.
 First, download [the pretrained weight of MEGA](https://drive.google.com/file/d/1nypbyRLpiQkxr7jvnnM4LEx2ZJuzrjws/view) and put it into `datasets/mega/ckpts`.
 Step into `datasets/mega` and run the following command to extract features.
    ```
    bash scripts/extract_vidor_gt.sh [gpu_id]
    ```